csexton/codeography.com/_posts/2009-06-05-vim-tip-vimgrep-and-quicklist.markdown

 ---
 layout: post
-title: Vim Tip: VimGrep and QuickList
+title: Vim Tip - VimGrep and QuickList
 ---

 I have known about the vimgrep command for a while, but it was always a little awkward.
 Well that has all changed now that I know about the QuickFix window.